-Fig. 88.-Game of Cottaboe.
+Fig. 72.-Game of Cottabos.
 E 70.

-music.
-Above is a fine bowl (cotylè), E 140, also by Hieron, representing the sending forth of Triptolemos with the divine gift of wheat.
-Triptolemos is seated in his winged chariot between Demeter and Persephonè, and is about to receive wine for a libation from the latter.
-Behind Persephonè is the local nymph Eleusis.
+Signed by Hieron.
+E 61, Kylix.
+Scenes of conversation and music.
+Above is a fine bowl (cotyld), E 140, also by Hieron, representing the sending forth of Triptolemos with the divine gift of wheat.
+Triptolemos is seated in his winged chariot between Demeter and Persephone, and is about to receive wine for a libation from the latter.
+Behind Persephone is the local nymph Eleusis.
 On the other side of the vase are deities less nearly connected with the event.
 In the severely restrained and somewhat conventional drawing of this beautiful vase there is a distinct return to the archaic manner.
-The elaborately decorated robe of Demeter, with its bands of figures, birds and beasts, recalls the Panathenaic peplos prepared by Athenian maidens for the image of Athenè (compare p.
-30).
+The elaborately decorated robe of Demeter, with its bands of figures, birds and beasts, reminds one of the Panathenaic peplos prepared by Athenian maidens for the image of Athenè (compare p.
+29).

 The kylikes E 64, E 70 have scenes of Symposia, and singular bands with the boots and some of the vases of the banqueters.
-The interior of E 70 (fig. 88) illustrates the way in which the kylix might itself be used in the game of Cottabos, which consisted in aiming the dregs of wine from the kylix at a mark (cf. F 273 in Fourth Vase Room, Case 72).
+The interior of E 70 (fig. 72) illustrates the way in which the kylix might itself be used in the game of Cottabos, which consisted in aiming the dregs of wine from the kylix at a mark (cf. F 273 in Fourth Vase Room, Case 72).